vksastry/dolma_alcf/ALCF/Readme.md

 Filters for documents with
   * less than 100000 words and more than 50 words
   * each paragraph has more than 0.5 probability of english.
   * It is not tagged as duplicate.

+## scripts for Polaris
+You can use the scripts uploaded in this directory to run the dolma toolkit attribute generation parallely on polaris.
+Use ./dolma_pipeline.sh <task> with task equal to tag or dedup.
+TBD : To add for mix.